PeptaHub

 preliminary

-Long-term safety and durabilityPhase 2 48-week data only; Phase 3 program ongoing; class-effect safety profile anticipated but triple agonism novel — glucagon component raises theoretical hepatic and cardiovascular monitoring questions
+Long-term safety and durabilityPhase 3 TRIUMPH-1 and TRIUMPH-4 topline data are available, but peer-reviewed long-term durability and outcomes data remain limited; triple agonism is novel, and the glucagon component raises theoretical hepatic and cardiovascular monitoring questions

 Strong = multiple RCTs · Moderate = limited trials or observational · Preliminary = animal or in vitro only · Insufficient = anecdotal or no published data